cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 To ensure backwards compatibility, depreciated RPCs are kept for at least one major version.

-The following calls are replaced in Omni Core 0.0.10, and queries with the old command are forwarded.
+The following calls are replaced in ZURBank 0.0.10, and queries with the old command are forwarded.

 - `send_MP` by `omni_send`
 - `sendtoowners_MP` by `omni_sendsto`